Assets Admin Setup Guide (Beta)

 Create a Custom Field

-Navigate to the Company level Assets tool.
+Navigate to the Company level Admin tool.

 On the Custom Fields tab, click Create Custom Field.